Do Arrests Without Conviction Show Up on Background Check? Yes & No

 • Criminal background checks

-This is the most common sort of information to include in any background checks.
+This is the most common sort of information to include in any background check.
 These use the candidate’s personal information to search public records for information on convictions, including felony and misdemeanor.
 They’ll most likely include incarceration information and may even have any arrests where prosecution is still pending.
-So if you’re wondering do pending court cases show up on a background check, they most likely do.
+So if you’re wondering whether a record check can reveal unsettled court cases, they most likely do.
 And again, depending on which state you live in, previous bookings that did not end in a conviction may also appear.

 • Employment background checks